AutoViML/featurewiz/README.md

     for adding feature engineering.
 There are three choices.
 You can choose one, two or all three.
     'interactions': This will add interaction features to your data such as x1*x2, x2*x3, x1**2, x2**2, etc.
     'groupby': This will generate Group By features to your numeric vars by grouping all categorical vars.
-    'target':  This will encode & transform all your categorical features using certain target encoders.
+    'target':  This will encode and transform all your categorical features using certain target encoders.
     Default is empty string (which means no additional features) `category_encoders`: Instead of above method, you can choose your own kind of category encoders from below.
     Recommend you do not use more than two of these.
 Featurewiz will automatically select only two from your list.